Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Computational details

-\\where $i$ runs over all $N=90$ conformations used in the training set.
+where $i$ runs over all $N=90$ conformations used in the training set.
 The penalty is minimized using the Nelder-Mead simplex-downhill algorithm \cite{lilienfeld2013force, von2004optimization, nelder1965simplex}, optimizing parameters corresponding to distance \cite{goedecker1996separable} $r_{l=3}$ from the position of the nuclei and amplitude\cite{goedecker1996separable} $h^{l=3}_{11}$.
 Parameterization of TCACPs was carried out with CPMD using a box size of (14\:\AA$)^3$\: and a 150\:Ry cutoff with isolated boundary conditions. \\Binding energies with TCACPs were calculated using a cutoff of 150\:Ry and cell dimensions of 24$\times$17$\times$14\:\AA$^3$\: for oxalyl bromide-water and of 26$\times$19$\times$14\:\AA$^3$\: for the oxalyl bromide dimer.
 Cohesive energies as a function of a lattice scan were calculated for the oxalyl bromide crystal structure (2 molecules/unit cell) using Quantum Espresso \cite{giannozzi2009quantum} (PBE, PBE+TCACP) and VASP (PBE+MBD) with a $3\times3\times3$ $\Gamma$-centered k-point grid and a cutoff of 200\:Ry and 600\:eV, respectively.
 Experimental data was used for the crystal structure geometry and the initial unit cell dimensions, which was subsequently multiplied by a scaling factor $f$, ranging from 0.85 to 1.5. \\CCSD(T) \cite{purvis1982full,raghavachari1989fifth} energies were calculated using Molpro \cite{werner2002molpro} and correlation-consistent basis sets \cite{dunning1989gaussian,woon1993gaussian} for M05-2X optimized geometries.
+CCSD(T)-F12\cite{adler2007simple} energies using cc-pVTZ-F12 \cite{peterson2008systematically} basis sets (including effective core potentials (ECP) for Br \cite{peterson2003systematically}) were calculated with Molpro \cite{werner2015molpro} for the same M05-2X geometries.